Targel626/hello-world/README.md

 # hello-world
-Everything is just a joke
+Everything is just a joke!
 Wana sing me for you!